Thank you for choosing LRSC!

 This test is not required of native English speakers from the following countries: Antigua and Barbuda, Australia, the Bahamas, Barbados, Bermuda, Canada, Dominica, Great Britain, Grenada, Ireland, Jamaica, Mauritius, Micronesia (Federated States of), New Zealand, Saint Lucia, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Scotland, Solomon Islands, Trinidad and Tobago.

-NOTE: Lake Region State College reserves the right to request an English proficiency test from any student regardless of the country of origin.
+NOTE: Lake Region State College does reserve the right to request an English proficiency test from any student regardless of the country of origin.

 Once you have completed all steps listed above, you will receive a letter of acceptance from Lake Region State College.
 In addition, you will receive a packet with your Form I-20 and instructions on how to pay the fee.